Pole inspection and maintenance program

 - Thank you for your patience during this work which is necessary to ensure continued safety and electric reliability.

-As part of PSE’s power pole inspection program, crews from Osmose Utilities, Inc. will conduct routine inspections and testing on more than 20,000 power poles across PSE’s service area during 2017 and 2018.
+As part of PSE’s power pole inspection program, crews from Osmose Utilities, Inc. annually conducts routine inspections and testing on power poles across PSE’s service.
 This routine maintenance work is required so PSE can assess the strength of the power poles to ensure continued safety and electric service reliability.
 In some cases, treatment may be necessary to extend the life of a pole.

 Osmose Utilities, Inc. technicians are under contract with PSE and are authorized to perform pole inspection and treatment services.
 All Osmose technicians will carry photo identification and this PSE letter of authorization.
 When performing pole inspections, they will drive service vehicles with the Osmose logo on the vehicle doors.
 For more information about Osmose, please visit osmoseutilities.com.